Mikejo5000/vsts-docs-pr/docs/repos/git/pull-request-templates.md

 - **Branch specific** pull request templates that are automatically applied to pull requests targeting a specific branch
 - **Additional** pull request templates that can be optionally added by the pull request creator

+The type of pull request template is determined by the filename and folder location of the pull request template, as covered in the following sections.
+Note that the filenames and folder locations are not case sensitive.

 ## Default pull request templates

 Default pull request templates are automatically applied to the description field when a new pull request is created.
 To configure your repository with a default pull request template, create a file named `pull_request_template.md` or `pull_request_template.txt` and save it in your repository in one of the following folders.